oci-hpc/oci-hpc-runbook-StarCCM/README.md

 /path/own/machine/installscript.sh -i silent -DINSTALLDIR=/mnt/share/install/
 ```

+If you would like to include the installation in the Resource Manager or terraform script.
+Unzip the files and edit the file install_script-HN.sh.

 # Running the Application
 Running Star-CCM+ is pretty straightforward:
 You can either start the GUI if you have a VNC session started with